 Industry wishes to be involved at an early stage of large projects with RIs although stresses that it is currently very difficult.
 The demand from industry is often at the limit or even above the state of the art.
-Nevertheless engineering should preferably be done in collaboration with industrial partners rather than by laboratories alone.
-Due to budgetary costs, the public laboratories don't have enough resources for pushing the developments as they did twenty years ago by giving companies "ready-to-build" orders and considering them just as technological subcontractors.
+Nevertheless, engineering should preferably be done in collaboration with industrial partners rather than by laboratories alone.
 But it is indeed extremely difficult to industrialize internal designs coming from labs when industry has not been involved in design at an early stage.
-Moreover SMEs are sometimes disadvantaged by competition from government labs.
+Moreover, SMEs are sometimes disadvantaged by competition from government labs.
 It is also pointed out that RIs should present their specifications in a more flexible way, being more general and functional and thus leaving more room to initiatives from and with industry.

-Awareness (as early as possible) on RI opportunities and offerings for industry should be raised.
+Awareness - as early as possible - on RI opportunities and offerings for industry should be raised.

-First, the need for a central portal which has already been expressed in many previous studies and stakeholders meetings is recalled.
-There is indeed an obvious lack of advanced and harmonized information especially on RI services, (future) Calls for Tenders (with information on available budgets, not compromising competition and negotiation capacity), future RI needs and TT opportunities, and upcoming procurements.
-EU funding to support a common central portal (cf. Horizon 2020 Call on Innovation support measures) was welcomed but will not resolve all the challenges currently being faced.
-Unfortunately, the results of the Call published in 2014 have not been successful and this action should be repeated with particular attention to the sustainability of the portal.
+First, the need for a central portal - which has already been expressed in many previous studies and stakeholders' meetings - is recalled.
+There is indeed an obvious lack of advanced and harmonized information especially on RI services, (future) Calls for Tenders - with information on available budgets, not compromising competition and negotiation capacity -, future RI needs and TT opportunities, and upcoming procurements.

-More generally, the role of Industrial Liaison Officers (ILOs) is crucial and should be well coordinated by the different RIs in order to help industry to plan its internal activities and investment strategy (expertise, human resources, and industrial means).
+More generally, the role of Industrial Liaison Officers (ILOs) is crucial and should be well coordinated by the different RIs in order to help industry to plan its internal activities and investment strategy - expertise, human resources, and industrial means.
 Good practices are mentioned: information days, webpages and databases; market surveys; phasing of new developments; coordinated public support given at national level in some countries.
-Obviously the more the ILO is acting as a professional entirely devoted to his/her task, the more successful is the collaboration.
+Obviously the more the ILO is acting as a professional entirely devoted to his / her task, the more successful is the collaboration.

-Harmonisation of the structure and information content of tender requirements (incl. a maximum requirement) would be very welcomed by industry because usually each call has different standards and requirements which costs a lot of additional efforts overall.
+Harmonisation of the structure and information content of tender requirements - including a maximum requirement - would be very welcomed by industry because usually each call has different standards and requirements which costs a lot of additional efforts overall.
 Legal clauses can be extremely demanding for suppliers and IPR requests from some organizations can limit the possibilities to capitalize on the development.
 It has been suggested to keep a part of tenders for SMEs.
 The procurement procedures and rules are also not harmonized in the different countries because the relevant European directive is not transposed in the same way in all countries.
-Moreover industry considers that open competition does not protect the interests of EU companies whereas USA and Japan have a far more supportive approach to their industry.
+Moreover, industry considers that open competition does not protect the interests of EU companies whereas USA and Japan have a far more supportive approach to their industry.
 The new EU regulation on innovative partnerships (2013) could play a stimulating role in this regard.